mgrinsven/thesis_scripts/README.md

 When using Ubuntu (or any debian based distributions), the above packages can be installed using the following line in a terminal:

-> sudo apt install pst-tools munpack
+> sudo apt install pst-tools mpack